Meta-models for transfer learning in source localisation: Multilevel Representations

-We can see that the (purple) functions $\{g, h\}$ successfully capture the hyperparameter relationships while also reducing the variance when compared to independent models (green) without assuming one consistent hyperparameter (orange).
-Critically, while all parameters make sense in view of the respective assumptions, the GP model of the hyperparameters (purple) is clearly more expressive: it represents the variations of the map between experiments with respect to an explanatory variable (sensor separation).
+For visual comparison, \Cref{fig:all_models} plots the resultant hyperparameter posterior distributions for STL (green), MTL-A (orange), and MTL-B (purple).
+The (purple) functions $\{g, h\}$ appear to capture the hyperparameter relationships, compared to the trends presented by the posterior distributions of the STL models.
+The variance of the functions is also reduced, compared to independent models (green), without the assumption of one consistent hyperparameter (orange).
+Critically, while each hyperparameter model makes sense given their respective assumptions, the GP model (purple) is more expressive: it represents the variations of the map between experiments with respect to an explanatory variable (sensor separation).

+To summarise, both the process variance $\alpha_k$ and length scale $l_k$ increase with sensor separation $\delta S$.
+For process variance $\alpha_k$, this is because variation in the difference in time of arrival will be greater for sensors that are further apart.
+For the length scale $l_k$ we believe lower amplitude signals have a lower signal-to-noise ratio, therefore the inferred functions are less smooth (i.e.\ lower length scale).

 \paragraph{Modelling hyperparameters, not parameters}